Watts-Lab/task-mapping/tasks/Radio assembly task.md

 Groups were judged off of however quickly and accurately they managed to assemble the radio.

 ## Incentives
-The best work group would receive a prize of $20 each.
+The best group (i.e. the group which performed best on the performance metrics) would receive a prize of $20 each.